Prints in Collection

 Between 1914 and 1916 Tamaki and Yumeji founded and ran the Minato-ya shop in Tokyo which sold moku hanga (woodblock prints) and other paper goods which he designed.
 Yumeji created drawings specifically designed to be turned into prints.
 The blocks may have been carved by Igami Bonkotsu or Okura Hanbei and were printed by Hirai Koichi.
 Minato-ya attracted a “sophisticated clientele and became something of a gathering place for Tokyo’s more progressive artists” and Onchi’s Tsukubae group held an exhibition there soon after the shop opened.1

 In 1914 he met Kasai Hikono, who became his mistress, but who died early and tragically in 1920 at the age of twenty-four.
-After the closing of Minato-ya in 1916, Yumeji began to design covers for sheet music, which eventually reached some 270 items.
 In 1916 he became chief editor of illustrations for the Shin-shōjo (New Girls), a magazine by the publisher of the nation's oldest women's magazine, Fujin no tomo (Woman's Friend).2 (See the heading "The Shōjo Girl" below for a discussion of the shōjo

 | Fireworks, woodblock print